Course Structure and Experience

 Clinical Training Programme:

-Trainees have hands-on experience in multiple disciplinary teams and gain a wide range of clinical experience, including Opportunities to work in diverse clinical settings across the 0 to 25 years age range.
+Trainees will gain hands-on experience in multi-disciplinary teams and be exposed to a wide range of clinical experiences, including opportunities to work in diverse clinical settings across the 0 to 25 years age range.

 Eligibility and Application Process